mdaghlian/dag_prf_utils/README.md

 * You can load several colormaps at once, and flip between them
 * If you are feeling adventurous, you can even create an animation over time, (e.g., plot timecourse info on the surface).
 This is a bit experimental, and may take up a lot of data and computing power.
 I haven't fully explored it.

+For blender you can install using: https://www.blender.org/download/ For meshlab you can install using: https://www.meshlab.net/#download
 ## In active development
 Stuff may well change.